 Once candidates have attended the course, contributed in class and successfully passed the teaching assessment and course assignments, they will be awarded a Diploma in Prenatal Yoga Teaching.

 The course fee is €745.
-A deposit of €250 must be paid upon application.
+A deposit of €250 must be paid upon successful application.

 The remainder of the fee should be paid on or before the first day of training.
 Flexible payment options are possible